andrew-ware/react-simple-date-picker/README.md

   ...
 ```

 ### Continuous Development
-If you wish to build upon or style upon the existing component, checkout the [dev branch](https://github.com/andrew-ware/react-simple-date-picker/tree/dev) for precompiled sass files.
+If you'd like to build upon the existing component (and you should!), you can
+find all the applicable files within the `src` directory, with all the React
+components located within the `components` directory.

+### Scripts
+`npm start` to start a dev server
+`npm run build` to create a production build
+`npm run build-dev` to create a dev build